Create retention labels for exceptions to your retention policies

 Most settings can't be changed after the label is created and saved, which include:

 - The retention label name and the retention settings except the retention period.
-However, you can't change the retention period when the retention period is based on when items were labeled.

 Now you've created retention labels, they are ready to be added to items by publishing the labels, or automatically applying them: